sarashahin/Sara-Shahin/README.md

 - **Evaluation of Ensemble Learning for Mitigating Adversarial Attacks in Industrial Object Detection**
   Conference/EEE · May 15, 2024
   _Focuses on improving model robustness in high-stakes environments using ensemble methods._
   DOI: 10.36227/techrxiv.171561173.31420188/v1

+- **[In Preparation]** *Distinct Paradigms of Metacommunity Theory Emerge from Combined Probabilistic–Stochastic–Deterministic Approximation of Individual-Based Metacommunity Models*
+  First-author research paper currently being prepared for submission.
+The work compares IBM, ODE, and PSD models for simulating ecological dynamics.

 ---